 We know it protects the hair on a windy day (or in that convertible), but it also can protect against the sun, rain and snow, as well as cold and heat.
 Depending how and where you wear it, it can keep you warm or cool.
 Because silk is a natural material, like wool it has insulating properties.
 But unlike wool, if it gets wet, it dries amazingly quickly.

 Did you know there are over 50 ways to wear a scarf?
 Some say even as many as 100.
 Most of us mere mortals tend to stick to a few ways we like and feel flatters us (and sometimes we just do the lazy way).

 Here’s a wonderful selection of 11 ways for a man to wear a scarf, from Parisian Gents.
-(Oh, and if you would prefer to see 20 ways for a woman to wear a scarf, check out our Are You a Scarf or Jewelry Person?)
+Because scarves are not just for women – but we can still steal some of the ideas ladies.
+(If you would prefer to see 20 ways for a woman to wear a scarf, check out Discovering the French Scarf.)

 But it doesn’t stop just there for this piece of silk.
 Scarves can of course be worn, but can also be used as clothing, a towel, sling, bandage, blanket, picnic rug, wind break, curtain, hat, handbag, baby carrier…

 The French silk scarf is a must for us, and we hope for you.
 Our shop is online at www.Etsy.com/shop/FrenchSilkScarf

 And there’s more!

 If I have persuaded you towards a passion for Silk Scarves, you may enjoy other write ups in this areas: